chora-io/docs/specs/mods/ecosystem/05_events.md

 # Events

-The `subject` module emits events upon the successful execution of messages.
+The `ecosystem` module emits events upon the successful execution of messages.

 ## Draft Definitions

-`EventCreateSubject` - an event emitted when a subject is created
+`EventCreateEcosystem` - an event emitted when a ecosystem is created

-`EventRemoveSubject` - an event emitted when a subject is removed
+`EventRemoveEcosystem` - an event emitted when a ecosystem is removed

-`EventUpdateSubject` - an event emitted when a subject is updated
+`EventUpdateEcosystem` - an event emitted when a ecosystem is updated

 ## Proto Definitions